Kaedras/libbsarchpp/README.md

 The unit tests unpack and repack the bsa/ba2 files of most Bethesda games and validate the checksums.
 Run ``ccmake build`` or ``cmake-gui build`` after the initial cmake configuration and set at least TESTS_DATADIR and TESTS_WORKDIR.
 You can enable/disable individual games and set the data paths for each game.
-If no game specific directories are provided, they default to ``TESTS_DATADIR/<game name>`` e.g. ``/opt/archives/tes3``
+If no game-specific directories are provided, they default to ``TESTS_DATADIR/<game name>`` e.g. ``/opt/archives/tes3``

-The checksums were created by unpacking game files, and repacking them with xEdit.
+The checksums were created by unpacking game files and repacking them with xEdit.
 The scripts used can be found in tests/utils.

 ### Notes: